Peugeot 308: Awards

 In November 2007, the 308 was awarded the Goldene Lenkrad (Golden Steering Wheel) in Germany.
 A panel of automotive professionals chose the 308 as the best compact family car after it finished first in nine of the 15 criteria.

+Safety

 Second generation (T9; 2013)

-The second generation 308 was unveiled on 13 May 2013, with updated style along with the 508 and the 208.
+The second generation 308 was unveiled on 13 May 2013, with updated style along with the 508 and the 208, and was displayed at the 2013 Frankfurt Motor Show.
 Peugeot changed its numbering system where the final digit is fixed: 8 for the mainstream range, and 1 for the models aimed at emerging countries, such as the Peugeot 301.
 It is built on the PSA EMP2 platform, shared with Citroën C4 Picasso, resulting in 140 kg weight loss compared to previous generation.

 The changes included daytime running lights/DRL at the bottom and the blinker (turn signal indicator) is on the daytime light, advising the pedestrian or other road user to which direction it is moving.